Architecture Overview

 Data Flow

-- User composes an action in the frontend (post, vote, tip, etc.)
+- User composes an action in the frontend (post, vote, tip, react, follow, etc.)

 - The frontend serializes the data as JSON, gzips it, and builds a Move transaction